yhoazk/LF331_V2/network/readme_net.md

 which gets bounded is determined by the routing tables.

 This bind occurs when specifically calling bind or when connect is called

+### IPv4 vs IPv6 wrt Security

+IPv6 now has a 128bit address while IPv4 has a 32bit.
+Main security differences with IPv4 is that IPv6 can run end-to-end encryption.
+This technology was retrofitted into IPv4.
+Integrity checks and encryption are standard components of IPv6, which will make MITM attacks significantly more difficult.

+IPv6 also supports a more secure name-resolution protocol Secure Neighbor discovery (SEND) protocol enables cryptographic confirmation that a host is who it claims to be at connection time.
+Which will render ARP posioning and other naming-based attacks more complicated, while not replacing application or service layer verification still improves level of thrust.
+The most usual issue is a misconfiguration of either IPv4 or 6 and while the transition is done there would be need to support both, then the need of transport IPv6 over IPv4, which will bring a new series of problems.